publiclab/publiclab-archive/notes/amayas/08-18-2018/can-you-tell-me-please-what-application-did-you-use.md

 ---
-title: Can you tell me please what application did you use ?
+title: 'Can you tell me please what application did you use ?'
 tagnames: spectrometry, mobile-spectrometer, olive-oil, question:general, response:13699
 author: amayas
 path: /notes/amayas/08-18-2018/can-you-tell-me-please-what-application-did-you-use.md